Within the admin area of Stream, administrators can set some organisation-wide settings.

 Admin Area > Settings

-The organisation language setting is the default language that is used throughout the organisation's Curatr, unless the language is superceded by specific language settings.
+The organisation language setting is the default language used, unless the language is superseded by specific language settings.

-One such setting might be when a user set's their profile language to another language, which will then translate Curatr, for them only, into whichever language they specified.
+One such setting might be when a user set's their profile language to another language, which will then translate Stream, for them only, into whichever language they selected.

-The welcome message is the main set of block of text that users see on the home page upon logging into your Curatr.
-This can be set as simple text introductions or contain embeded videos and images that can be used to help define your organisation and what how you want users to learn when using Curatr.
+The welcome message is the main set of block of text that users see on the home page upon logging into your Stream.
+This can be set as simple text introductions or contain embedded videos and images that can be used to help define your organisation and what you want users to learn when using Stream.

-This area can be enabled and disabled if you want users to be able to register to your Curatr organisation without their details being set up by an admin.
+This setting can be enabled if you want users to be able to register to your Stream organisation without their details being set up by an admin.

 - First Name